cavo789/blog/blog/2023/12/22/docker-joomla/index.md

 Wow, doesn't that sound crazy?
 With a single command (`docker compose up --detach`), you have downloaded everything you need to get Joomla running on your machine.
 :::

-Let us rewind for a few seconds: to run Joomla, we knew we needed three things + 1; a webserver, a database server, PHP and, of course, we need Joomla. **And here, just by running one command, hop, all the magic happens.** And nothing to configure too!
+Let us rewind for a few seconds: to run Joomla, we knew we needed three things + 1; a web server, a database server, PHP and, of course, we need Joomla. **And here, just by running one command, hop, all the magic happens.** And nothing to configure too!

 ## Install Joomla